Achievable logoAchievable logo

 Gene expression analysis

-• mRNA levels reflect gene expression.
+• mRNA levels are commonly used as a readout of gene expression.

 • qRT-PCR (quantitative reverse transcription PCR) measures expression of a specific gene, such as residual BCR-ABL transcripts in leukemia.